Threshold Policy Settings

 • Severity selector: Choose which threshold you are configuring: Critical, Severe, Major, Warning, or Minor.

-• Threshold Status: Determines whether or not the threshold is currently enabled (evaluating traffic data, generating alarms, etc.).
+• Threshold Status: Determines whether the threshold is currently enabled (evaluating traffic data, generating alarms, etc.).
 A threshold that is not currently needed can be disabled and retained for future use.

 • Threshold Description: A field in which to enter a description of the traffic conditions the threshold is intended to monitor.